DeSevilla/FractalGen/README.md

   * folder: a folder for the output. optional except with run_type = 'reanimate'

 * Display parameters
-  * pixels: integer by default, fills in values for xpixels and ypixels
+  * pixels: integer by default, fills in values for xpixels and ypixels.
+Alternative parameters are:
     * xpixels: how many pixels wide the images should be
     * ypixels: how many pixels tall the images should be
   * frames: integer, how many frames to generate (if 1, will not animate)